irynadiudiuk/Dev_Ops_Mentorship_Program/Process_Management/README.md

 SIGTERM 15 – this a program termination signal (kill will send this by default).
 SIGTSTP 20 – sent to a process by its controlling terminal to request it to stop (terminal stop); initiated by the user pressing ```[Ctrl+Z]```.
 ________________________________

-***Priority of the Processes***
+***Priority of Processes***

 On the Linux system, all active processes have a priority and certain nice value.
 Processes with higher priority will normally get more CPU time than lower priority processes.
 However, a system user with root privileges can influence this with the nice and renice commands.

-From the output of the top command, the NI shows the process nice value:
+In the output of the top command, the NI value shows the process prioruty (nice).

-Use the nice command to set a nice value for a process.
-Keep in mind that normal users can attribute a nice value from zero to 20 to processes they own.
+This ```nice``` command is used to set a nice value for a process.
+Users can attribute a nice value from 0 to 20 to processes they own.
-Only the root user can use negative nice values.
+Only the root user can use negative nice values (-20 for highest priority and 20 for lowest).

-To renice the priority of a process, use the renice command
+To renice the priority of a process, ```renice``` command is used.

 _________________________________
 *Resources*